twagar11/ansible-labs/4-playbooks-and-roles.md

 frt02.example.com : ok=3 changed=2 unreachable=0 failed=0 skipped=0 rescued=0 ignored=0
 ```

-There we have it---one playbook, yet two distinct plays operating on
+There we have it -- one playbook, yet two distinct plays operating on
 different sets of hosts from the provided inventories.
 This is very
 powerful, especially when combined with roles (which will be covered
 later in this course).
 Of course, you can have just one play in your
-playbook---you don\'t have to have multiple ones, but it is important to
+playbook -- you don\'t have to have multiple ones, but it is important to
 be able to develop multi-play playbooks as you will almost certainly
 find them useful as your environment gets more complex.